lambda-dom/trisagion/docs/readme.md

 #### A. 2.
 2. 1.
 The parser `pure x`.

-For a value `x`, the parser `pure x` does not error and never consumes input.
-The two are linked because if a parser does not error then it must do something when there is no input to be had, which of course, requires that it does not consume input.
+For a value `x`, the parser `pure x` does not error and _never consumes input_.
+The two are linked because if a parser does not error then it must do something when there is no input to be had, which of course, requires that it _does not consume input_.

+__Definition__: A parser `p :: Parser s e a` _does not consume input_ if there is one `xs :: s` for which parsing succeeds and the remainder is equal to `xs`.
+The parser `p` _never consumes input_ if for every `xs` for which parsing succeeds the remainder is equal to `xs`.

 However, even if the two are linked only the former can be reflected in the type signature, e. g. by:

 ```haskell
 pure :: a -> Parser s Void a